Conditions and diseases

 What is it?

 A bladder stone is a stone that gets stuck in the bladder.
-It is rather uncommon: normally stones that are found in the bladder can be passed quickly.
+This happens only rarely: normally, stones in the bladder are easily passed.
 A bladder stone that does not pass can grow, making urinating difficult.

 In patients who have had a bladder catheter or bladder probe for a prolonged period of time, crystals may deposit around the catheter.
 A stone can develop as a result.